 NOTICE TO EMPLOYERS

-THE 2021/2022 CONTRIBUTION SCHEDULES FOR THE SOUTHERN CAPE AREA ARE NOW AVAILABLE ON THE BIBC WEBSITE.
+THE 2023/2024 WAGE SCHEDULES FOR ALL AREAS ARE NOW AVAILABLE ON THE BIBC WEBSITE.

 Welcome to the BIBC

 The Building Industry Bargaining Council [Southern– and Eastern Cape] (BIBC) is a statutory body established i.t.o. section 27 of the Labour Relations Act 1995, with its prime objective being the enhancement and maintenance of sound employer/employee relations in the Building Industry in the Southern and Eastern Cape.